 |Full names of acts (Freedom of Information and Privacy Protection Act), at all times||Use lowercase when writing “the act will…” DO NOT italicize the names of acts|

-|Uppercase Aboriginal at all times|
+|Uppercase Aboriginal and Indigenous at all times|

 |West Coast, the West, the Interior, the Island, Lower Mainland, the North, the Northeast (regions)||west coast of Vancouver Island, the B.C. coast|